Lyme Disease Awareness

 • Check your gear.
 Before you wash your outdoor clothes, put them in the dryer on hot for at least 10 minutes to kill ticks.

-• Do a daily inspection for ticks on any pet that spends time outdoors.
+• Do a daily inspection for ticks on any pets that spend time outdoors.

 • Stay on clear paths as much as possible in wooded and grassy areas.

-Remember: If you have any of the above-mentioned symptoms, ask your doctor to include testing for Lyme as part of the assessment.
+Remember: If you have any of the above-mentioned symptoms, ask your doctor to include testing for Lyme disease as part of your assessment.
 This currently isn't common practice and oftentimes why the disease is mis-diagnosed or undiagnosed.
-Treating some symptoms doesn't treat the root cause.
+Only treating some of the symptoms without knowing the root cause allows the disease to progress further.

 Lyme disease - Symptoms and causes - Mayo Clinic